AKSW/frankgraphbench/docs/source/index.rst

 This project have two main components:

 - **Data Integration**: for enriching standard Recommender Systems datasets using DBpedia.
-   - As part of the Data Integration module we fixed and used the DBpedia 2016-10 core version, accessible through the endpoint () and with .ttl files downloadable  here ().
+   - As part of the Data Integration module we fixed and used the DBpedia 2016-10 core version, accessible through the `endpoint <http://141.57.8.18:8895/sparql/>` and with .ttl files downloadable  `here <http://141.57.8.18:8989/>`.
 - **Framework**: for running reproducible experiments on enriched and non-enriched datasets through a `.yml`  configuration file.